-The term “structure finance” is often used to explain the bundling of receivables, although it is more generally applicable to the offering of a structured system to help borrowers – and lenders – accomplish their end goal.
-The primary goal of structured finance is to facilitate financing solutions that don’t involve free cash flow and to address different asset classes across various industries, making less risky products available to clients that need them.
+The term “structured finance” is often used to explain the bundling of receivables, although it is more generally applicable to the offering of a structured system to help borrowers – and lenders – accomplish their end goal.
+The primary goal is to facilitate financing solutions that don’t involve free cash flow and to address different asset classes across various industries, making less risky products available to clients that need them.

 The Matter of Securitization

 Securitization is the core of structured finance.
 It is the method by which those in structured finance create asset pools and ultimately form complex financial instruments that are useful to corporations and investors with special needs.

 The specific reasons why securitization is valuable include:

 - Alternative funding formats for unique or complicated needs